Jeremy Clyde: Theatre

+In 2011, Clyde played Lord Halifax in Three Days in May at Trafalgar Studios in London.
+The play, which featured actor Warren Clarke as Prime Minister Winston Churchill, was set during May 1940, at a point in WWII when the idea of negotiating peace with Hitler was being floated around.

 In 2017 he played Dennis in The Girls at the Phoenix Theatre in the West End.

+Other performances

+He also played in The Iron Lady, in (2011).

 Since 2018, Clyde has been performing with Peter Asher of Peter & Gordon fame.

 Personal life

 Clyde is the oldest of three sons born to Lady Elizabeth Clyde and Captain Thomas Clyde.
-His brothers are: